 Rising rates will mean it takes longer to pay back a given credit

-card balance, experts said.
+card balance.
 As the payback period stretches out and the cost of

 interest climbs, a given debt burden will become harder to repay --

 meaning it carries higher risk for the lender.
 Consequently, terms

-of credit will tighten up, and people who are
+of credit may tighten up, and people who are used to low-rate

 Tips for battling rising rates